-“Even so…” he trailed off, turning away from the old man to avoid him from seeing his despondent expression.
-“I refuse to do anything you say; I refuse to fall to your level.”
+“Even so…” he trailed off, turning away from the old man to hide his despondent expression.
+“I refuse to do anything you say.
+I refuse to fall to your level.”

-Sabra began to laugh, “Do you really think it’s going to be that easy to disobey me?”
+“Did you really think it’s going to be that easy to disobey me?”
 Sabra asked in a deep and vicious tone.

 “Wh-what…” Blaze barely managed to mutter.

-“You’ve left yourself open and your mind vulnerable.”
-Sabra smiled.
+“You’ve left yourself open and your mind vulnerable,” Sabra laughed.
 “You are now under my control.
 At last you have fallen under my possession spell.”

-Memories of every battle and the countless of victims he created flashed in his mind.
+Memories of every battle and the countless of victims he created since his resurrection flashed in his mind.
 He finally saw what everyone else had seen.
 He was a monster.
 He had so much blood on his hands that he could never turn his life around even if he wanted to.
 Blaze believed he was nothing but a failure.
-He failed to be Shario Aliené, he wasn’t the perfect son his mother wanted for her evil plans and he failed to save the lives of his friends and that knew nothing but destruction.
-His eyes became blank and emotionless as Sabra’s spell completely took over him.
+He failed to be Shario Aliené, he wasn’t the perfect son his mother wanted for her evil plans and he failed to save the lives of his friends.
+Their deaths were entirely his fault.
+Blaze’s eyes became blank and emotionless as Sabra’s spell completely took over him.
 His arms fell loosely to his sides.
-He just stared in front of him completely in a trance.
+He just stared out in front of him, completely in a trance.

-His vision of Sabra disappeared and was replaced by darkness.
-His nightmare continued as the darkness began to consume him.
+As Sabra’s laugh echoed in his ears, Blaze’s vision disappeared, and darkness began to consume him.
 There was nothing there for him anymore and no one there to save him and pull him back into the light.
-But he no longer cared, he no longer felt afraid.
+However, he no longer cared, hr no longer felt afraid.
 He felt nothing.